Norfolk and Western 2156: Tonnage ratings and revenue service

 No. 2156 was the second member of the Y6a class, having rolled out of the East End Shops, on March 19, 1942, and it was quickly placed into service.
 The Y6as, along with the Y5s and Y6s, were assigned as all-purpose locomotives and operated all across the N&W system; they pulled drag-speed coal trains out of the Blue Ridge Mountains; they pulled merchandise freight trains; they operated as mine-shifters on branch lines; they served as switchers and humpers in yards; and they pushed heavy trains up steep grades.

 One assignment the Y6as received was to haul 6600 ST coal trains westbound out of Cedar Bluff, and over the N&W's Dry Fork Branch into Iaeger, West Virginia, where they would then haul 14500 ST coal trains into Williamson and Portsmouth, Ohio.
 From there, the mallets would either haul 13500 ST trains up the Scioto Division to Columbus, or haul 6800 ST trains to Cincinnati.

 The Y6as were also assigned to haul 3600 ST coal trains eastbound from Cedar Bluff to Bluefield, where the trains would be increased to 10300 ST, and then the mallets would haul them to Roanoke.
 From there, the trains would be decreased to 8000 ST and hauled through the Norfolk Division eastbound to Crewe, where a Z1 class 2-6-6-2—which would later be succeeded by a Y3 class 2-8-8-2 on this route—would take it to Lambert's Point near Norfolk.

 After World War II, the Y6 and Y6a class, along with the Y3s and Class As, were permitted to haul 14500 ST coal trains on the Crewe—Lambert's Point route, unassisted.
-Most of the N&W's routes consisted of multiple steep grades, where the amount of cars a Y6a was allowed to pull was limited, and a pusher was required for assistance.
+Most of the N&W's routes consisted of multiple steep grades, where the number of cars a Y6a was allowed to pull was limited, and a pusher was required for assistance.
 In 1955 and 1956, after the N&W realized the economic challenges of keeping an all-steam roster, the railway decided to order some RS-11 locomotives from ALCO and GP9s from EMD to dieselize two of their eastern divisions.
 No. 2156 and some of the other Y6as were reassigned to operate solely as mine-shifters in coal fields.
 In early April 1958, Stuart T. Saunders succeeded Robert Hall Smith as president of the N&W, and the former made the decision to completely dieselize the N&W railway, with several additional GP9s quickly being ordered.